Cape Henlopen State Park

 Take a three-hour tour… not THAT three-hour tour.
 This one will take you through some of the best sites and, most importantly, tastes of Rehoboth Beach.
 Eating Rehoboth gives you a VIP foodie experience with exclusive food tastings at five of the town’s best restaurants.
 It’s the easiest and most fun way to enjoy Delaware’s Culinary Coast.

-Get your rod and reel, and you can drive your vehicle right onto some of Delaware’s best beaches.
+Bring your rod and reel, and drive your vehicle right onto some of Delaware’s best beaches.
 From Cape Henlopen to Delaware Seashore to Fenwick Island State Park, it’s definitely exciting to put the car in drive and head off down the sand to your favorite fishing spot.
-A surf fishing permit is required.
+Four-wheel drive and a surf fishing permit is required.